Area code 250: History

-By the middle of the first decade of the 2000s, 250 was already on the verge of exhaustion, again because of the number allocation problem and the continued proliferation of cell phones, particularly on Vancouver Island and in the larger cities of the interior.
+By the middle of the first decade of the 2000s, 250 came under the threat of exhaustion of central office prefixes again, particularly due to growth on Vancouver Island and in the larger cities of the interior.
 Amid projections that 250 would be exhausted by January 2008, the Canadian Radio-Television and Telecommunications Commission began considering relief options in early 2007.
 Proposals included: